christiananagnostou/knip-html-reporter/ARCHITECTURE.md

 **Output**: Complete HTML document with:

 - Summary dashboard
-- Issue breakdown by file
+- Issue breakdown by category (issue type)
+- Table-based layout with Name and Location columns
 - Detailed listings with line numbers
 - Embedded or custom styles